Barbershop, hair salon or nail salon

 Barbershops, hair and nail salons are licensed by the State of Minnesota.

-• If your business offers skin services or nail services, but does not offer hair services, your business must apply for an Esthetician Salon License and/or a Nail Technician Salon License.
+- If your business offers skin services or nail services but does not offer hair services, you must apply for one or both of these:

 See license lookup and renewal and continuing education requirements